-Secure Computing SafeWord can be used as an authentication method for the Web Interface running on Windows servers.
+You can use Secure Computing SafeWord as an authentication method for the Web Interface running on Windows servers.
 If enabled, users must log on using their credentials (user name, password, and domain) plus their SafeWord passcode.
 The passcode comprises the code displayed on their SafeWord token plus (optionally) a PIN (Personal Identification Number).